-The long term financial plan makes allowance for a "pause" in indexation of the FAG until 2018, per the 2014-15 Federal Budget.
-Beyond 2018, notional annual increases in line with CPI are assumed.
+The "pause" in indexation of the FAG introduced in the 2014-15 Federal Budget was lifted in 2018, as agreed.
+The Long Term Financial Plan allows for notional annual increases in line with CPI.
 Other grant programs have been reviewed and modelled based on their individual project timelines.
 It is assumed that in the future, new grants will be received but will be offset by commensurate expenditures, resulting in no net financial impact.